by Edward Kiersh

 These legendary figures were tested right from the start, as the first two holes are narrow 400 yard-plus par 4s that are heavily bunkered and terraced with several elevation changes.
 Don’t stray right or left.
 Thickly wooded slopes spell instant doom!

-Presenting an even greater blitzkrieg of trouble, the uphill 417-yard 8th and 430-yard 9th are not just lengthy tests of precise tee shots that must skirt numerous bunkers.
+Presenting an even greater blitzkrieg of trouble, the uphill 417-yard 8th is a severe dogleg left with two bunkers hugging the landing area, and 430-yard 9th are not just lengthy tests of precise tee shots that must skirt numerous bunkers.
 They demand deft approach shots, as both greens are severely contoured, and are tucked precariously close to overhanging trees.

 Though the Frankfurter Golf Club is located in the city’s tranquil “green zone” known for its gardens, walking and horse trails, the back 9 offers more duels fraught with trouble.

-Particularly demanding, the 399-yard par 4 12th winds tightly through several clusters of trees and forces a blind, uphill shot to a tiered-green flanked by three huge bunkers.
+Particularly demanding, the 399-yard par 4 12th is a severe dogleg left that winds tightly through several clusters of trees and forces a blind, uphill shot to a tiered-green flanked by three huge bunkers.

 The 15th, 17th and 18th, three holes with numerous bunkers, dramatic elevation changes, and sharply-inlined slopes that punish even the best of drives, conjure up images of relief—a few iconic German beers in the elegant, very hushed clubhouse (the photos of all the great golfers that have strolled through here are well worth a visit).